pefura/capstone_code/README.md

 # 6. Farm prices for wheat in US
 all_wheat_monthly_prices_200910_to_202425.csv

-# 7. Supply and peoduction of wheat in US
+# 7. Supply and production of wheat in US
 wheat_table05_monthly_approx_200910_to_202425.csv"

 # 8. Macroeconomic data